callum-hart/immutable-styles/docs.md

 **What**

 - Styles cannot be applied using ID selectors.
-- Styles can only be applied using type or class selectors.
+- Styles can only be applied using *element* type or class selectors.

 **Why**